 The following figures are the cumulative probability validation plots for the simulated exposures compared to the observed National Health Nutrition Survey for Japan data.
 The plots are presented by year and 10-year age group for each sex.

-We also present trends in exposure for the main exposures modeled (BMI, SBP, LDL-c, HbA1c, fruit and vegetable intake, active days, smoking prevalence).
+We also present trends in exposure for the main exposures modelled (BMI, SBP, LDL-c, HbA1c, fruit and vegetable intake, active days, smoking prevalence).

 Body mass index